eerotal/LibreSignage/README.rst

 ######################################################

 LibreSignage is a free and open source, lightweight and easy-to-use digital signage solution.
+LibreSignage can be used to control a network of digital signage clients that display content from 'Slide queues'.
+The slides in these queues can be edited from the LibreSignage web interface.

+LibreSignage includes multi-user support and the permissions of different users are determined based on the groups they belong to ie. users of the group 'editor' can access the LibreSignage slide editor.
+The groups are also used to grant or deny access to different API endpoints.

 LibreSignage runs on a HTTP web server serving content to normal web browsers.
 This makes it possible to use basically any device with the ability to display web pages from the internet as a client for a LibreSignage instance.

 Features
 --------